A Direct and Generalized Construction of Polyphase Complementary Set with Low PMEPR and High Code-Rate for OFDM System: Conclusions

 \section{Conclusions}

 In this paper, we proposed a direct and generalized construction of polyphase CS by using higher order GBFs and the concept of isolated vertices.
-The proposed construction provides tighter PMEPR upper bound for code words and higher code rate by maintaining the same minimum code distances as compare to Schmidt's construction.
+The proposed construction provides tighter PMEPR upper bound for code words and higher code-rate by maintaining the same minimum code distances as compared to Schmidt's construction.
 We have shown that our proposed construction gives rise to sequences with maximum PMEPR upper bound of $4$ in \textit{Corollary} \ref{corr_1} and $8$ in both \textit{Corollary} \ref{corr_1} and \textit{Corollary} \ref{corr_2}, respectively.
 In addition, we have obtained sequences with maximum PMEPR upper bound of $6$ in \textit{Corollary} \ref{corr_2}.
 The constructions given by Davis and Jedwab \cite{Davis1999}, Paterson \cite{pater2000} and Schmidt \cite{Schmid2007} appear as special cases of our proposed construction.
+Lastly, as pointed out by one reviewer, the practical PMEPR performances of our constructed sequences also depend on the power amplifier (PA) at the transmitter.
+The PA may introduce certain non-linear distortions when the transmit signals are not in the linear amplification zone.
+As a future work of this research, it would be interesting 1) to evaluate the reduction of the input back-off (IBO) for different PAs based on our constructed sequences and compare it with the known sequences.
+2) to compare the complementary commulative distribution function (CCDF) of the PMPER of our proposed method to the known methods. \begin{appendices}